Michelin recognizes sustainability in 2021 Tokyo guide announcement

 The latest edition of the Michelin guide of starred restaurants in Tokyo was unveiled on Monday, with the publishing company saying it hopes announcing the list will support restaurants and the tourism industry struggling amid the novel coronavirus pandemic.

-The Michelin Guide Tokyo 2021, unveiled by Nihon Michelin Tire Co. and available from Thursday, includes 446 restaurants, of which 12 were ranked the highest with three stars.
+The Michelin Guide Tokyo 2021, unveiled by Nihon Michelin Tire Co. and going on sale on Thursday, spans 38 cuisines and includes 446 restaurants, of which 12 are ranked the highest with three stars.

-On the total, 53 restaurants and seven hotels were appearing for the first time in the guide.

-Michelin also awarded six establishments Green Stars for making efforts toward sustainability.
-These were Narisawa, Quintessence, Sincere, Florilege, Lature and L’Effervesence.
+It also awarded six establishments Green Stars for making efforts toward sustainability.

 "We faced questions whether we could publish the guidebook this year.
 But we published it because we wanted to do so.
 The underlying reason was to support restaurants and the future of the industry," Paul Perriniaux, the managing and representative director, said during an event streamed online.